Umid0vic/Android_Project_Work/README.md

 # Android_Project_Work
- This is a project work in the Anroid Development course
+ This is a project work in the Android Development course